wildonion/uniXerr/README.md

 ### Setup

-* Start Apache Cassandra and Fill out _.env_ file with necessary environment variables
+* Start a Apache Cassandra server and Fill out _.env_ file with necessary environment variables
 * Create an environment with the latest version of python: ```conda create -n uniXerr python=3```
 * Create the environment using the _uniXerr.yml_ file: ```conda env create -f uniXerr.yml```
 * Activate _uniXerr_ environment: ```conda activate uniXerr```